Nandu306/nandu306.github.io/_articles/product_discovery.md

 that there were many products in the market that addressed these issues in various ways.
 Was there a gap in the market?
 Or was there something that current players don’t cater fully to?
-My curiosity now stoked, I parked my app to one side and set about trying to better understand the space.
+My curiosity now stoked, I parked my app to one side and set about trying to better understand the secondary schools space.

-_Lesson Two: Get creative when trying to understand and connect with your target audience_
+### Lesson Two: Get creative when trying to understand and connect with your target audience

 I seemed to have had crude luck when sourcing teachers for my first two conversations.
 It was either that or I was only able to get their attention by referring to the product I had built.
-I quickly discovered that cold emails where I asked for time for research purposes mostly went unanswered.
+I quickly found out that cold emails where I asked time for research purposes mostly went unanswered.
 Even the attempts to source conversations through my personal networks were
-unsuccessful: the teachers were either sceptical about confidentiality issues or they just could find time to have a chat.
+unsuccessful: the teachers were either sceptical about confidentiality issues or they just couldn't find the time to have a chat.
+Perhaps it might have been different if I had given some sort of incentive such as gift vouchers, but I didn't want to go down that route.

-Searching for alternative means of connecting with the target user base, I discovered that there were several Facebook groups that brought together teachers from various backgrounds and interests: there were several for science teachers, online tutors and even one for parents prepping their children for competitive school exams.
-I joined all the groups that I could find, even related ones like those for parents who homeschool their children.
-I had now had a means of engaging with the people that I had been struggling to connect with before.
+Searching for alternative means of connecting with the target user base, I discovered that there were several Facebook groups that brought together teachers with various interests and from various backgrounds: there were several for science teachers, online tutors and even one for parents prepping their children for competitive school exams.
+I joined all the groups that I could find including related ones like those for parents who homeschool their children.
+I now had had a means of engaging with the people that I had been struggling to connect with before.

 I spent a few weeks taking a back seat and quietly reading some of the posts that cropped up in the group and the comments those posts garnered.
-One of the science groups was particularly active; the posts ranged from asking where to find questions to ideas for practical work to help with lesson planning.
+One of the science groups was particularly active; the posts ranged from asking where to find assessment questions to ideas for practical work to help with lesson planning.
 Once I figured out the lay of the land, I posted a simple question to the group: What were their biggest issues when it came to teaching science?
 Looking back on it now, it probably was a leading question but I wanted to get spark off a